ED: Scroll/Skim/or Skip (S/S/S)…

 “Just aiming to tell a better story…” I stood frozen in awe of the world-renowned author for a moment, then turned to head for the exit.

 “So tell a story, a real story,” Terkel replied, in a sharp, professorial tone he’d liberally honed since his early lawyerly days.
 “Get yourself straight, why don’t you?
-There are real, honest tales to tell out there, instead of that crooked corporate drivel.
-There’s plenty of good you could be doing in this world, a young cove like you.
-Think about it…”
+There are real, honest tales to tell out there, instead of yackin’ yur yid over that crooked corporate drivel.
+There’s plenty of good you could be doing in this world, a young cove like you…”

-“Will do, sir,” I said on my way out, tin bell ringing on the front door.
+“Will do, sir,” I nodded on my way out, tin bell ringing on the front door.
 “Thanks much for your help.”

 I wanted to write that off as the overhang from too many Riccardo’s martinis, but Stud’s message still stuck like a Post-It note on my prefrontal cortex.
-Pulling up the sport jacket lapels, wrestling with a flapping necktie, I fought a chilling wind further up Michigan, cutting over the Tribune Tower crosswalk, traffic snarling from either direction, loping through Pioneer Court back up to my office, legal pad full of raw jottings and scribbles, yet without a clue as to where the Selectric keyboard might take them.
+Pulling up the sport jacket lapels, wrestling with a flapping necktie, I fought a chilling wind further up Michigan, cutting over the Tribune Tower crosswalk, traffic snarling from either direction, loping through Pioneer Court back up to my office, legal pad full of raw jottings and scribbles, yet without a clue what they would amount to upstairs.

-A sinking feeling overcame me, the one where a body is slap bobbing in a sea of 50-foot swells, startled awake by the drowning death throes somewhere around 4 a.m..
+A sinking feeling overcame me, the one where a body is slap bobbing in a sea of 50-foot Pacific swells.
 I tried to shore up with a phone call to Holy Sacrament Hospital, where nurses advised that mom remained in the ICU, that her condition had neither worsened nor improved since I last checked.
-No great relief there, so I felt compelled to answer the phone messaged call.
+No great relief there, so I felt compelled to answer the voicemailed call.

 “We really have to talk, Kenny…”